kite-sdk/kite-docs/introduction-to-datasets.md

 ## URIs

 Kite identifies datasets by URI.
 The URI you provide tells Kite how and where to store data.
-For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/animals/donkeys` is stored in the `/user/cloudera/animals/donkeys` directory in HDFS.
+For example, a dataset created with the URI `dataset:hdfs:/user/cloudera/fact_tables/ratings` is stored in the `/user/cloudera/fact_tables/ratings` directory in HDFS.

 ### Names and Namespaces

 URIs also define a name and namespace for your dataset.
 Kite uses these values when the underlying system has the same concept (for example, Hive).
 The name and namespace are typically the last two values in a URI.
-For example, if you create a dataset using the URI `dataset:hive:animals/donkeys`, Kite stores a Hive dataset named _donkeys_ in the _animals_ namespace.
-If you create a dataset using the URI `dataset:hdfs:/user/cloudera/animals/donkeys`, Kite stores an HDFS dataset named _donkeys_ in the _animals_ namespace.
+For example, if you create a dataset using the URI `dataset:hive:fact_tables/ratings`, Kite stores a Hive table _ratings_ in the _fact___tables_ Hive database.
+If you create a dataset using the URI `dataset:hdfs:/user/cloudera/fact_tables/ratings`, Kite stores an HDFS dataset named _ratings_ in the _fact___tables_ namespace.

-To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be mode of alphanumeric characters or underscore (\_) and cannot start with a number.
+To ensure compatibility with Hive and other underlying systems, names and namespaces in URIs must be made of alphanumeric or underscore (\_) characters  and cannot start with a number.

 ### URI Schemes

-You can create datasets using the schemes _Hive_, _HDFS_, _HBase_, or as local files.
-There are several URI patterns available and additional options.
+You can create datasets in Hive, HDFS, HBase, or as local files.
+The dataset schemes are defined using scheme-specific URI patterns.
 See [Dataset and View URIs][uris].

 Note that a URI _scheme_, which describes the storage location type, is different than a dataset _schema_, which describes the format of records in the dataset.